eoinok/createNewBooking/README.md

 # Week 5 Lab
-Clone this repo into your www folder under laragon.
-In the command prompt cd into the \laragon\www folder.
-Make sure that you are in the correct folder and that laragon\www appears in the command prompt.
+Clone this repo into your documents folder.
+In the command prompt cd into your repo folder.
+Make sure that you are in the correct folder and that c:\users\your.username\documents appears in the command prompt.
 Type git clone your-repo-url (Get your repo url from github after creating the repo).
 Then ***cd*** into the folder you have just cloned by typing ***cd week5Lab-yourgithubid***.
 Once you are in the correct folder, keep this command window open so you can type in your git commands as required.

 This lab includes a number of steps to create a new booking in the Tennisclub database.
 By the end of this lab students will be able to:
 - use the PHP include statement to incorporate code from another file